 Use Cashback Rebate Apps

 I hate using coupons at the grocery store.
 Half the time I forget to bring them with me and the other half the time I forget to use them.
-This I why I prefer using cashback apps like Ibotta, Checkout51, and even Ebates for online purchases.
+This I why I prefer using cashback apps like Ibotta and Ebates for purchases.
 These programs are easy to use and can be downloaded to your phone.

 Before you go to the grocery store, just open the app.
 Activate the rebates for the products you expect to buy at the store of your choice and you’re set!
 When you’re done shopping, you simply take a photo of your receipt and they credit your account with the money you earned for purchasing products you were going to get anyway.
 It’s wonderful!